It’s blueberry time! It’s not hard to eat those yummy things but what if you have a LOT of them?

 Like more than you can just EAT.
 What can you do with them?

-Here’s what to do if you’re blessed with what seems like WAY too many blueberries and you want to take advantage of them!
+Here’s what to do if you’re blessed with what WAY too many blueberries and you want to take advantage of them!

 You Can Freeze Blueberries

-Freeze them to eat lateer or to use in cooking and baking later.
+Freeze them to eat later or to use in cooking and baking later.

 National Center for Home Food Preservation ~ Freezing Blueberries and Huckleberries (Note: you can certainly wash your berries before freezing rather than after.
 We always do!).